amikudev/easy-cook-ui-react/github_issues_summary.md

 * Features
     * [Deep link for url of a recipe](https://github.com/amikudev/easy-cook-ui-react/issues/12)
         * [share button on the recipe](https://github.com/amikudev/easy-cook-ui-react/issues/13)
+    * Lucky recipe. (if user has not selected any reicpe, give them a lucky recipe.)
+        * it gives a good experience to a new user also.
+        * choose new recipe only among the recipe which has a youtube video.
+        * the recipe should go away once the user selects a recipe.
+    * Login feature
+        * All backend calls should be authenticated.
+        * have 2 kind of users.
+            * Recipe Readers
+            * Recipe maintainers.
     * [We should be able to create and save the recipe from our UI](https://github.com/amikudev/easy-cook-ui-react/issues/11)
         * [more fields desirable in the recipe](https://github.com/amikudev/easy-cook-ui-react/issues/10)